Creating a Deal

 Only want to see the finished code?
 No problem!
-You can find it below both in PHP and node.js.
-You can also try adding a Deal through our API Reference, using the POST /deals endpoint.
+You can find it in the later steps for both PHP and Node.js.
+You can also try adding a deal directly through our Postman collection using the POST /deals endpoint.

 <?php